DIY Projects

 Install Cyclone Vent

-During my spring roof inspection I noticed that the black tank vent cover looked a little bit worse for ware.
+During my spring roof inspection I noticed that the black tank vent cover looked a little bit worse for wear.
 When I tried to remove the cover it shattered in my hand.
 So off to the RV store (a 60-mile round trip) to pick up a replacement vent cover.
 But, wait a minute.....
 I had bought a Camco Cyclone vent and never installed it.
 So now it's the time to "Get-R-Done", all had to do was find where I had put it.

 First you need to remove the old cap and collar.